Consequences Of Getting A DUI While On Probation

 If you get a DUI while you’re on probation, it can become a serious charge because it related to violating your probation.
 Probation violations may result in increasing the amount of alcohol education classes you must attend, additional driver’s license suspensions, increased fines, and the possibility of jail time.
 A DUI, while you’re on probation, has many consequences including penalties from the DMV and the criminal courts.

 Probation should not be thought of as a “get out of jail free” card.
-It is a legal system by which the court lessens certain conviction penalties in return for a defendant’s promise to adhere to certain rules.
+It is a legal system by which the court clomid for all online lessens certain conviction penalties in return for a defendant’s promise to adhere to certain rules.
 When you’re on probation, you must follow the rules to avoid being penalized.

 Penalties for DUI while on Probation in California